beccadelf/Exec_functioning_treatment_response/1_Model_Release/README.md

 # Prepare the input data

 To use this model, a dataset containing the appropriate set of predictors must be created.
 The dataset can be in .sav, .csv, or .xlsx format.
-For reference, a simulated dataset ("simulated_data.csv") demonstrating the required structure is available on GitHub (https://github.com/beccadelf/Exec_functioning_treatment_response).
+For reference, a simulated dataset ("simulated_data.csv") demonstrating the required structure is provided in this repository.

 **Feature naming:**